-- If screen is a scheduled screen (e.g. pre-employment, pre-admission) and your School participates with online scheduling; you will receive an email allowing you to select an authorized DOT clinic convenient to you.
-After confirming your clinic, you will be issued an ePassport to print and bring with you to the clinic, the ePassport may also be sent to a smartphone for displaying at the clinic. - If your School does not participate in online scheduling, you will receive a printed Cover Sheet with instructions. - The clinics available in the online scheduling platform use an electronic Custody and Control Form (CCF), but if an eCCF is not available, you will be given a paper CCF by your hiring manager, program leader, or admissions representative. - When you arrive at the clinic, you must present your photo identification (CDL License, if applicable), the ePassport or Drug and Alcohol Testing Program Cover Sheet (completed by the supervisor), and a CCF (if paper document is necessary) to the collection site. - You will be asked to remove any unnecessary outer garments such as a coat and jacket.
+- If the screen is a scheduled screen (e.g. pre-employment, pre-admission) and your School participates with online scheduling; you will receive an email allowing you to select an authorized DOT clinic convenient to you.
+After confirming your clinic, you will be issued an ePassport.
+The ePassport can be displayed on a phone or it can be printed and brought with you to the clinic. - If your School does not participate in online scheduling, you will receive a printed Cover Sheet with instructions. - Clinics selected from Sterling's network will utilize an eCCF (electronic Custody and Control -Form) for testing.
+For clinics used outside of the network, you will be given a paper Federal Drug Testing CCF by your hiring manager, admissions representative, or applicable program representative. - When you arrive at the clinic, you must present your photo identification (CDL License, if applicable), the ePassport or Drug and Alcohol Testing Program Cover Sheet (completed by the supervisor), and a paper CCF (where applicable) to the collection site. - You will be asked to remove any unnecessary outer garments such as a coat and jacket.
 You will be required to empty the contents of your pockets.
 All personal belongings like briefcases will remain within the outer garments.
-A wallet may be retained. - Your specimen will be provided in the privacy of a stall or otherwise portioned area that allows for individual privacy unless your collection must be witnessed. - After handing the specimen bottle to the collector, you should keep the specimen in full view at all times until it is sealed and labeled.
-This protects you against the wrong label being put on the bottle or someone possibly tampering with the specimen. - You will be asked to initial the identification label on the specimen you provide. - If the collection site person has reason to believe that you may have altered or substituted the specimen, the person will notify a higher-level supervisor.
+A wallet may be retained. - You will be required to wash and dry your hands prior to providing a specimen. - Your specimen will be provided in the privacy of a stall or otherwise portioned area that allows for individual privacy unless your collection must be witnessed. - After handing the specimen bottle to the collector, you should keep the specimen in full view at all times until it is sealed and labeled.
+This protects you against the wrong label being put on the bottle or someone possibly tampering with the specimen.

+You will be asked to initial the identification label on the specimen you provide.

+If the collection site person has reason to believe that you may have altered or substituted the specimen, the person will notify a higher-level supervisor.
 Should you in any way attempt to tamper with, adulterate, substitute, or dilute the specimen, the collection site person will collect a second specimen under direct observation by a same gender collection site person.